freebsd/freebsd-src/contrib/bc/README.md

 	locales  Locale files, in .msg format.
 Patches welcome for translations. manuals  Manuals for both programs.
 	src      All source code.
-	tests    All tests.
+	scripts  A bunch of shell scripts to help with development and building. tests    All tests.

 [1]: https://www.gnu.org/software/bc/